 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A82 and the scheme is of short duration.
+Any protected species in the area are likely to be accustomed to road noise on the A9 and the scheme is of short duration.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

 - Works are to be strictly limited to areas required for access and resurfacing works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - All construction operatives are to be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and/or INNS. - Site personnel should remain vigilant for the presence of any protected species throughout the works period.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - Site personnel should remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works should temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species should be reported to the BEAR Scotland Environmental Team. - Where possible, works should be carried out during daylight hours.
-If artificial lighting is required, it should be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level must be provided, allowing free passage for mammals and preventing entrapment. - Site personnel should remain vigilant for the presence of INNS in road verges throughout the works period.
-Should any INNS be identified in working areas, no works may take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice.
+Any sightings of protected species should be reported to the BEAR Scotland Environmental Team. - Artificial lighting should be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level must be provided, allowing free passage for mammals and preventing entrapment.